kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 One of the first things I wrote when I started to learn Haskell was FizzBuzz.
 More challenging as a drinking game then a programming exercise, its still a good exercise for just getting some code to run.
-And afer some fiddling, I eventually ended up with something that looked like this:
+And after some fiddling, I eventually ended up with something that looked like this:

 <script src="https://gist.github.com/kofno/6075856.js?file=FizzBuzz.hs">&nbsp;</script>

-My _actual_ first try used a list comprehension, rather then a map, but the resemblence to a Ruby implementation is undenialble.
+My _actual_ first try used a list comprehension, rather then a map, but the resemblance to a Ruby implementation is undeniable.
 In fact, here is a Ruby implementation of FizzBuzz.

 <script src="https://gist.github.com/kofno/6075856.js?file=fizz_buzz.rb">&nbsp;</script>